Non-abelian magnetic black strings versus black holes: EYMBI black string

-It is a straightforward calculation to show that while $\bar{F}^{(a)}$ satisfies the YM equations in d-dimensions $F^{(a)}=\bar{F}^{(a)}$ satisfies the YM equations in $d+1-$dimensions.
-By substitutions of (19) directly into (18) and integrating over the compact coordinate (i.e. $\int \limits_{0}^{L}dz=L$) we arrive at the action
+It is a straightforward calculation to show that while $\bar{F}^{(a)}$ satisfies the YM equations in $d-$dimensions $F^{(a)}=\bar{F}^{(a)}$ satisfies the YM equations in $d+1-$dimensions.
+By substitutions directly into (20) and integrating over the compact coordinate (i.e. $ \int\limits_{0}^{L}dz=L$.) we arrive at the action